 Everyone’s got a favorite.
 What’s yours?
 Photo: @stonermike_yt

 Again, this depends on what you mean by best.
-However, assuming you mean the dankest, strongest, tastiest strains on the market right now (as of 2018) here is weed strain list:
+However, assuming you mean the dankest, strongest, tastiest sativa, indica and hybrid cannabis products on the market right now (as of 2018) here is weed strain list:

 - Birthday Cake

 - Malibu OG

 - Mendo Queen